jonaslu/iamjonas/src/posts/2020/11/how-to-own-code.md

 ---
-title: How to own a code
+title: "How to own a code"
 date: 2020-11-06
-summary: Knowing the architecture of an application is like passively knowing a foreign language.
+summary: "Knowing the architecture of an application is like passively knowing a foreign language.
 When you speak it - it's awkward.
-Here's how you go from passively to actively owning a code-base.
+Here's how you go from passively to actively owning a code-base."
 ---

 This part two of [how to read a code](https://www.iamjonas.me/2020/08/how-to-read-code.html).
 In the first post I asked how to make a change to an unknown code base with confidence.
 Knowing the architecture of it is a necessary but often not sufficient step.
 You can make changes.
 But I doubt it's with confidence.

 You now have a passive understanding of it.
 Passively knowing an application is like having studied a foreign language but never really spoken it.
 When you try to speak it you say at best tourist clichés or get stuck working out the grammar in your head.